 Overall, I’d say that it’s probably one of the more fast-paced turn based games I’ve ever played.
-Obviously, not as heart-pounding as Big City Racer or some of the other cool online racing games Simon wrote about, but with the combination of turn-based strategy and a fast-enough pace to get you sitting on the edge of your seat, it’s a game that can easily keep you up into the early hours of the morning trying to win your war on wheels.
+Obviously, not as heart-pounding as Big City Racer, but with the combination of turn-based strategy and a fast-enough pace to get you sitting on the edge of your seat, it’s a game that can easily keep you up into the early hours of the morning trying to win your war on wheels.

 Give the game a shot and let us know what you think.
 Do you prefer this turn-based game over other real-time racing games?
 Share your thoughts in the comments section below!